-The sanctions described in this policy are not exclusive of, and may be in addition to, other actions taken or sanctions imposed by external authorities.
+The sanctions described in this policy are not exclusive of, and may be in addition to, other actions taken or sanctions imposed by external authorities

-The following are the usual sanctions that may be imposed upon students singly or in combination: See the UNO Student Code of Conduct for a complete listing of all possible sanctions.
+The following are the usual sanctions that may be imposed upon students singly or in combination.
+See the UNO Student Code of Conduct for a complete listing and more detailed description of all possible sanctions.